raphaaj/tablab/README.md

 As in the strategy [step by step](#writing-a-tablature-step-by-step), the `Tab` class is responsible for managing the tablature.
 The difference from this strategy is that instead of calling each method direct from a tablature instance, the writing operations will be determined from a text input of instructions.

-`Tablab` provides the `Parser` and the `InstructionFactory` classes to determine the writing operations from the text input of instructions.
-The former is responsible for reading the given instructions and convert them to structured data.
-The latter is responsible for determining the writing operation to be performed over the tablature from this structured data.
+`Tablab` provides the `Parser` class to read the given text input of instructions and determine the writing operation to be performed over the tablature for each parsed instruction.

 Check out the `Parser` class [usage documentation](src/parser/README.md) for more information about: